mimmi-eriksson/js-project-todo/README.md

 * All tasks can be deleted by clicking the trash bin icon in the top control bar
 * All tasks can be marked as completed by clicking the check box icon in the top control bar
 * Uncompleted tasks can be filtered out by clicking the funnel icon in the top control bar
-* Toggle between light/dark mode by clicking the button in the header
+* Toggle between light/dark mode by clicking the toggle button in the header

 ## Installation & Usage
 Install the required dependencies by running the following command: